30 Surnames with Roots in Miyagi Prefecture's Prestigious Families

 Kannari

-Myojiyurai.net which lists the number of people with the surname nationwide based on government statistics and national telephone directory data , there are currently around 4,000 people with the surname Kanari nationwide, of which approximately 1,700 are concentrated in Fukushima Prefecture, particularly in Iwaki City.
+which lists the number of people with the surname nationwide based on government statistics and national telephone directory data Myoji Yurai Net , there are currently about 4,000 people with the surname Kanari throughout Japan, with approximately 1,700 of them concentrated in Fukushima Prefecture, particularly in Iwaki City.

 Kumagai